Highlights

 Classes & Tours

-The Woodberry Poetry Room offers a range of innovative educational opportunities, including staff-led audio seminars & close-listening sessions and public tours.
+The Woodberry Poetry Room offers a range of innovative educational opportunities, including staff-led audio seminars, public listening sessions, and group tours.

-In addition to our standard seminar, which gives a broad overview of our A/V collection highlights and history, we are happy to tailor seminars to individual classroom needs.
+In addition to our standard seminar, which gives a broad overview of our A/V collection highlights and history, we are happy to customize seminars for individual classroom needs.

-If, however, you would like to schedule a group tour or discuss a more formal use of the venue, we ask that you contact us in advance to make arrangements.
+If you would like to schedule a group tour or to discuss a more formal use of the venue, please contact us in advance to make arrangements.

 Applicants are encouraged to propose creative projects that would benefit from the resources available in the room and to generate new work that further actualizes the Poetry Room's collections—particularly the audio-video archive.